erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Sold: 5 Shares

-Remaining 2 Shares
+Remaining: 2 Shares

 **O**

 Realty Income is a REIT that won't blow you away with growth.
-The dividend income is a fun twist on investing.
+The monthly dividend income is a fun twist on investing.
-I lightened up on my taxable brokerage position, thinking I may buy more someday in my Roth IRA.
+I lightened up on my taxable brokerage position, thinking I may buy more someday in my Roth IRA, where the dividends will enjoy tax advantages.

 Sold: 27 Shares